 What’s the difference with the design?

-The new Beam continues Sonos’ sleeker approach to design, keeping the rounded edges with the only particularly noticeable change being the look of the grille on the latest model, which echoes the mesh look of the Sonos Arc.
+The new Beam (pictured below) continues Sonos’ sleeker approach to design, keeping the rounded edges with the only particularly noticeable change being the look of the grille on the latest model, which echoes the mesh look of the Sonos Arc.

 With both measuring at the same size and weight (2.8kg), the Beams are tailored for smaller TVs (around 49-inches).
 Any bigger and you’ll want to look at the Arc soundbar.